dfreilich/summaries/CleanCode.md

 Every team should agree upon a single formatting style, and then use that.
 A good software system is composed of a set of documents that read nicely, with a consistent and smooth style.

 ## Chapter 6: Objects and Data Structures
+Objects enable you to hide implementation, by giving the proper form of abstraction.
+Objects hide their data behind abstractions, and expose functions that operate on that data.
+Data structures expose their data, and have no meaningful functions.

+Procedural code makes it easy to add new functions without changing the existing data structures.
+Object Oriented code, on theother hand, makes it easy to add new classes without changing existing functions.

+The **Law of Demeter** says that a module shouldn't know about the innards of the objets it manipulates.
+In other words, talk to friends, not to strangers.
+If you have chain methods on objects (something like `ctx.getOptions().getScratchDir().getAbsolutePath()`)

+There are sometimes hybrids, that are half object and half data structure.
+They have functions that do significant things, and they also have public variables that tempt other external functions to manipulate innards.
+These hybrids make it hard to add new functions, as well as new data structures.
+Avoid them.

+Sometimes, when we are trying to access too much of an object, we need to step back and figure out what we really want to do.
 ## Chapter 7: Error Handling
 ## Chapter 8: Boundaries
 ## Chapter 9: Unit Tests